Rare October ice storm hits Oklahoma, knocks out power to 200,000

 The University of Oklahoma warned students of “lightning-infested sleet and freezing rain storms” that would hit the central Oklahoma campus, thunder echoing throughout Oklahoma City.
 Social media was replete with photos of toppled trees, the storm posing a particular danger to agriculture.

-It’s the first time that either the National Weather Service in Norman or Tulsa has issued an ice storm warning during the month of October, the pre-Halloween glaze the worst ice storm to strike at any time of year for at least the past five years.
+It was the first time that the National Weather Service in either Norman or Tulsa had issued an ice storm warning during the month of October, and the pre-Halloween glaze was the worst ice storm to strike at any time of year in at least five years.

-One of the heaviest bands of freezing rain was working northeast along Interstate 44 in southwest Oklahoma midmorning Tuesday, riding along the heavily-traveled H.E.
+One of the heaviest bands of freezing rain was working northeast along Interstate 44 in southwest Oklahoma midmorning Tuesday, riding along the heavily traveled H.E.
 Bailey Turnpike.
-The Oklahoma Department of Transportation reported “severe” travel hazards, stating “driving in these conditions can be dangerous.
+The Oklahoma Department of Transportation reported “severe” travel hazards, stating: “Driving in these conditions can be dangerous.
 Please avoid driving if possible.”

-In Stephens County, just east of Lawton-Fort Sill, commercial vehicles were restricted from Highway 81 between Marlow and Duncan because of power lines hanging over the roadway.
+In Stephens County, just east of Lawton-Fort Sill, commercial vehicles were restricted from Highway 81 between Marlow and Duncan because of power lines hanging low over the roadway.
 Numerous house fires occurred Monday, many a result of downed wires.

 Emergency management also reported trees blocking the eastbound lanes of Southwest 119th Street in Moore, a suburb just south of Oklahoma City.

-Some residents took to social media to voice their experience weathering the storm.
+Some residents took to social media to voice their experiences weathering the storm.
 One Twitter user wrote that their father, age 55, fell and fractured a vertebrae while trimming a tree coated in ice in Oklahoma City.

 “So many tree limbs popping, pulverizing our power lines,” wrote another.